 El Sol is supported by the community, including partnerships with Western Michigan University, Kalamazoo College, Kids Hope, and Communities in Schools of Kalamazoo.

 Middle + High Schools

 Secondary students in middle and high schools are provided new opportunities for growth with advanced course offerings and the new Career Launch Kalamazoo program:

 Advanced Course Offerings

 As a district, KPS has expanded its offerings in advanced classes.
-High school students now have access to more Advanced Placement (AP) courses and middle schoolers have more high school credit courses, which can qualify them for college credit upon completion.
+Middle schoolers can complete more high school credit courses, and high school students now have access to more than 20 Advanced Placement (AP) courses, which can qualify them for college credit upon completion.

-High schoolers can also earn college credit by dual enrolling at Western Michigan University or Kalamazoo Valley Community College or by enrolling in Early/Middle College, a five-year program that allows a student to simultaneously earn a high school diploma and associate’s degree at KVCC.
+High schoolers can also earn college credit by dual enrollment at Western Michigan University or Kalamazoo Valley Community College or by enrolling in Early/Middle College, a five-year program that allows a student to simultaneously earn a high school diploma and associate’s degree or credential at KVCC.

-The support these partners provide includes the following: small group mentoring, Lift Up Through Literacy programs, tutoring, job shadowing, and donations.
+The support these partners provide includes tutoring, extracurricular programming and donations.

 Featured KPS Community Partners

 The Kalamazoo Promise: The Promise is an anonymously-funded scholarship program providing free college tuition to KPS graduates.